ebrahimhossaincse/Selenium-Tutorials-Java/README.md

 3. [Apache Maven](https://maven.apache.org/) - Dependency Management

 ### Installation Steps
-To start using the code:
+To start using the framework:

 1. [Fork](https://github.com/ebrahimhossaincse/Selenium-Tutorials-Java.git) the repository.
 2. Clone, i.e, download your copy of the repository to your local machine using